Generic Name: hydrochlorothiazide and triamterene (HYE dro klor oh THY a zide and trye AM ter een)

 Severe illness can affect your potassium levels.
 Call your doctor if you have a serious illness, injury, or medical emergency.

-If you need surgery or medical tests, tell the doctor ahead of time that you are taking medicine that contains hydrochlorothiazide.
-You may need to stop using the medicine for a short time.
+If you need surgery or medical tests, tell the doctor you currently use this medicine.
+You may need to stop for a short time.

 Store at room temperature away from moisture, heat, and light.